-A community reference group was set up in late 2019 for the central VMFRP sites (Hattah Lakes North, Belsar-Yungera, Nyah, Vinifera and Burra Creek).
+A community reference group was set up for Lindsay and Wallpolla in late 2019.
 The group has broad representation from local stakeholders and the community with meetings expected to take place quarterly.
 Members provide feedback to the VMFRP on various aspects of project delivery and give a local perspective on the project.